stephcole/Project-Wiki/FAQ.md

 ## Live Project Questions:
 #
-1. How do I start the process of creating my app?
+1. How do I start the process of creating my app, where do I even start?
 -Make sure you are within the AppBuilder9000 directory and run the following command: python manage.py startapp nameofyourapp this command will get you started.